 In his order, Judge Gutierrez also appointed Plaintiffs Baciu Family LLC, Alexandra Geremia, Jacques Habra, and Mark and Mary Kirkhart to serve as Subclass Representatives.
 Lieff Cabraser Heimann & Bernstein, LLP, Keller Rohrback L.L.P., Cappello & Noel LLP, and Audet & Partners, LLP were appointed to serve as Class Counsel.

-TOURISM CLASS: On February 28, 2017, Judge Gutierrez also denied Plaintiffs motion to certify the tourism subclass, defined as:
+TOURISM CLASS [NOT CERTIFIED]: On February 28, 2017, Judge Gutierrez denied Plaintiffs motion to certify the tourism subclass, defined as:

 Businesses in operation on May 19, 2015 that provided services such as attracting, transporting, accommodating, or catering to the needs or wants of persons traveling to, or staying in, places outside their home community, located from the south coast of Santa Barbara County (from Gaviota to the eastern Santa Barbara County line) to the coastal zone of Ventura County (defined as the beach-harbor- seaport area from the western Ventura County line to Point Mugu).

 The court ruled that this group of claimants cannot proceed as a group.

 If you are not a member of one of the certified classes but believe you were affected by the Plains oil spill, you may wish to consult an attorney, to consider filing a claim or lawsuit against Plains under state law, or to consider filing a claim directly with Plains, under the federal Oil Pollution Act (“OPA”).
 For more information about OPA, please refer to the U.S. Coast Guard’s OPA claim website: www.uscg.mil/Mariners/National-Pollution-Funds-Center/Claims.
 Be aware that important deadlines are approaching that may affect your rights.